The Ultimate Guide To Getting a Mortgage with Student Loans

 1. Student loans are good for your credit score if you pay them back on time, as they provide a history of responsible payments.

-2. There are no second chances!
-One payment over 30 days late could cause a 90 to 110 point drop in your credit score.
+2. There are no second chances over 30 days late could cause a 90 to 110 point drop in your credit score.
 A credit score of 700 is good while a score of 600 is only fair.
 That drop has big implications for getting a mortgage and what rate you are offered.

 3. Repayment plans are available for borrowers who can’t afford their loans.
 While standard federal loans are calculated to be paid off in 10 years, all federal loans offer graduated plans where monthly payments increase over time and extended plans where payments are fixed or graduated.
 In both of these cases, you will pay more over the term of your loan than under standard repayment, but less each month.